A Global Welcome Mat

 Chicago merges tourism with economic development

-Tourism is big business in Chicago, which welcomed—the term enjoys official status— more than 50 million visitors in recent years.
+Tourism is big business in Chicago, which welcomes—the term enjoys official status—well more than 50 million visitors a year.
 However, only a small fraction of that horde comes from abroad.
-Back in the days when we talked about “foreign tourists,” I argued that city officials could boost theit numbers by counting as foreigners daytrippers from Downstate Illinois.
+Back in the days when we talked about “foreign tourists,” I argued that city officials could boost their numbers by counting as foreigners day-trippers from Downstate Illinois.
 Even now, the “foreigner” the tourist encounters on the streets is likely to be a new Chicagoan.

 The city does a better job than it did in the 1990s equipping the airports (for example) with multilingual signage, but it costs money to cater to the non-American, whose spending the city needs to cater to the non-American.
 The state agricultural department might know how to deal with such chickens-or-eggs dilemma but City Hall didn't.

 “We don't use the word, 'foreign,'" explains James A. Morrissy, executive director of The International Visitors Center (IVC) of Chicago, as if correcting a child who's said a bad word.
 "We prefer, 'international.'"
 The transformation of yesterday's foreign tourist into today's international visitor says a lot about recent changes in the way Chicago sees the world—and how the world sees Chicago.